Guild Wars 2: Steam release

-On August 16, 2022, it was announced that Guild Wars 2 will be releasing on Steam as part of the game's 10th year anniversary celebration.
+On August 16, 2022, it was announced that Guild Wars 2 will be releasing on Steam as part of the game's 10th anniversary celebration.
 Steam players are able to experience the core Guild Wars 2 game for free (with the same restrictions applied to free accounts created on GuildWars2.com), with options to upgrade to Guild Wars 2: Heart of Thorns, Guild Wars 2: Path of Fire, and Guild Wars 2: End of Dragons from day one.
 A separate 'Complete Collection' bundle that includes all three expansions and Living World Seasons 2 through 5 for one price was also made available.
 The game was released on Steam on August 23, 2022.

 Secrets of the Obscure expansion

 A fourth expansion alongside future 'post-End of Dragons story updates' was announced on March 22, 2022.
 On June 27, 2023, the name of the expansion, Secrets of the Obscure was announced.
-The expansion centered on the Wizard’s Tower, a long-standing mystery in Guild Wars lore, and the introduction of the Wizard Court, an ancient secretive organization battling incursions of creatures from the Mists.
+The expansion centered on the Wizard's Tower, a long-standing mystery in Guild Wars lore, and the introduction of the Wizard Court, an ancient secretive organization battling incursions of creatures from the Mists.
 It was released on August 22, 2023.
 The expansion introduced new features, such as the Relic system for character customization and two new vertical exploration zones, Skywatch Archipelago and Amnytas.
 Updates to gameplay mechanics included streamlined access to elite specializations and revisions to existing content like Strike Missions.
 ArenaNet adopted a new release model, providing smaller, regular updates to expand upon the initial launch.

-Following the launch release, the game received 3 addiotional large additional content updates, which continued the expansion story and added an adiditonal zone, Inner Nayos.
-Critics noted the expansion’s emphasis on post-launch support and its integration of gameplay mechanics with narrative themes.
+Following the launch release, the game received 3 additional large additional content updates, which continued the expansion story and added an additional zone, Inner Nayos.
+Critics noted the expansion's emphasis on post-launch support and its integration of gameplay mechanics with narrative themes.